LT-Intro-To-AI-SY2425/a2-movie-chatbot-andyL09/a2_writeup.md

 ## Description
 This assignment is about learning and applying the while loop and iterating through multiple lists at a time.
 We also will discuss how we match things in chatbots in order to extract what a user is trying to find.
 Next assignment we will work with data bases and how we can extract information from them.

 ## What to complete
-1. Go through the notes.py file w/ Mr. Berg
+1. Go through the notes.py file w/ Mr. Berg     - DONE
-2. Complete `a2.py`, Mr. Berg will walk everyone through the process
+2. Complete `a2.py`, Mr. Berg will walk everyone through the process        - DONE
-3. Make sure you pass all asserts in `a2.py`
+3. Make sure you pass all asserts in `a2.py`        - DONE
-4. Complete the reflection problems below
+4. Complete the reflection problems below       - DONE
-5. Push your code to github for grading
+5. Push your code to github for grading     - DONE

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
+The whole excersise was pretty difficult for me.
+There were a lot of new concepts that i was seeing for the first time.

 2. Explain how you could use the match function for extracting information from a movie database.